adeline-ngg/Adeline-Ng/docs/USER_GUIDE.md

 - Each story saves progress independently
 - You can have multiple stories in progress
 - Switch between stories anytime

+## FAQ

+**Q: Do I need to create a new profile every time?**
+A: No!
+Your profile saves automatically and loads when you return.

+**Q: Can I change my avatar later?**
+A: Yes!
+Go to Settings → Delete Profile, then create a new one.

+**Q: Do I need the Mem0 API key?**
+A: No, it's optional.
+The app works great without it!

+**Q: Why are the animations taking long to load?**
+A: Generating 2 frames + creating GIF takes time.
+First frame shows quickly, animation follows.

+**Q: Can I use this offline?**
+A: Not for generating new content, but you can replay saved audio and view saved progress offline.

+**Q: How do I backup my progress?**
+A: Currently manual backup needed.
+Future version will have export/import.

 ## Troubleshooting